 For developers, web designers, and all covered entities who will handle electronically protected health information (ePHI), applications and websites must be properly configured and secured for HIPAA compliance.
 A complete risk assessment of your organization should also be completed as part of HIPAA’s Administrative Safeguards, which entails identifying the e-PHI that your organization receives, maintains, or transmits.

-This assessment of risk should also be performed by vendors or consultants that handle e-PHI, with a view towards any a “human, natural, and environmental threats to information systems that contain e-PHI.”
+This assessment of risk should also be performed by vendors or consultants that handle e-PHI, with a view towards any “human, natural, and environmental threats to information systems that contain e-PHI.”
 Physical and technical safeguards should also be in place to protect workstations, equipment, and access to networks and environments.

 There are definitive differences between HIPAA “certification” vs “compliance.”
 HIPAA compliance means adhering to the set of rules and regulations set forth by DHHS for secure handling and protection of medical information.
 Following these regulations is vital for compliance, and especially important when it comes to choosing a hosting provider.
 You want an experienced provider with the proven expertise to keep your data secure and your patients protected, so you can continue to do what you do best.